 Vision impairment can present challenges to daily life but many individuals with the condition manage to navigate with ease.
 Blogging is a popular outlet for disability bloggers and in particular, individuals with sight loss, who talk about their life living with vision impairment and how it can sometimes impact their life.
 Popular vision impairment bloggers include www.fashioneyesta.com, www.lifeofablindgirl.com, www.myblurredworld.com, www.welleyenever.com and cpstudentblog.blogspot.com, with posts ranging from product reviews and mobility aids to personal experiences and anecdotes about their conditions.
 These sight impaired bloggers are determined that they can live their life to the full and answer any questions that you may have about their conditions!

 Depending on the severity and type of sight loss, there may not be a cure for certain conditions.
 However, a wide variety of visual aids can help with tasks and activities on a daily basis, such as reading or pouring a hot drink.
-Our range of talking and large display products are designed to help alert and notify the user, from telling the time with our Big Digit Talking Watch, to cooking easily with the help of our Talking Microwave.
+Our range of talking and large display products are designed to help alert and notify the user like the Talking Microwave.
 For our full range of mobility aids, view our selection on our website here.

 Many individuals living with sight loss often use a guide dog to help them navigate, or a cane to help them avoid obstacles.
 It’s important to remember that a guide dog is not a pet and to distract one by petting or feeding it can be dangerous for the person using the dog - a guide dog is a working dog.
 Guide dogs usually wear a fluorescent jacket or lead which helps them to stand out from other dogs.
 Likewise, a cane is usually white to make it visible for members of the public, but this can vary from person to person.